Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Introduction

-Presumably, prior work has been undertaken with the policy goal of increasing breastfeeding rates and durations, not in order to understand how recent increases in breastfeeding rates might be impacting female employment decisions.
-This paper therefore attempts to fill this gap in the literature: as the ``motherhood penalty" persists in the labor market \citep{adda2017career}, it is imperative for economists to understand whether workplace breastfeeding has a positive or negative impact on female labor force participation.
-Although modern policies which promote breastfeeding may significantly and negatively impact female labor supply, it is possible that employer-provided breastfeeding amenities may lessen the burden on working women, mitigating these effects. \cite{mandal2014work} suggest that ``supportive workplaces" are related to higher breastfeeding intensity, for example. \cite{del2012does} find that availability of workplace breastfeeding facilities in the UK increases the probability of a mother returning to work by 4 and 6 months after birth, in addition to increasing the probability of breastfeeding in highly educated mothers. \cite{hatsor2019breastfeeding} exploit a safety recall of baby formula in Israel as a natural experiment to show that breastfeeding reduces the number of months in which a new mother works.
-This paper contributes to the above literature by examining how workplace breastfeeding policies impact female labor force participation in the United States.
+Presumably, prior impact evaluation research has been undertaken with the policy goal of increasing breastfeeding rates and durations, not in order to understand how recent increases in breastfeeding rates might be impacting women's employment decisions.
+This paper therefore attempts to fill this gap in the literature: as the ``motherhood penalty" persists in the labor market \citep{adda2017career},\footnote{The ``motherhood penalty" is described by labor economists as negative labor market outcomes experienced by mothers, compared to fathers and childless women.} it is imperative for economists to understand whether workplace breastfeeding has a positive or negative impact on female labor force participation (FLFP).
+Although modern policies which promote breastfeeding as a health-driven goal may significantly and negatively impact female labor supply if women delay return to work in order to breastfeed, it is possible that employer-provided breastfeeding amenities may lessen the burden on working women, mitigating these effects.

+Given the interdependence of the decisions to work and to breastfeed, most studies addressing these issues have employed simultaneous equation models or bivariate probit models to account for the endogenous relationship between the two choices.
+However, this paper differs by examining the impact of breastfeeding-related workplace \textit{policies} -- specifically, state legislation mandating breastfeeding accommodations -- rather than focusing solely on the decision to breastfeed itself.
+To my knowledge, this study is the first to evaluate the policy impact of such breastfeeding legislation on FLFP in the United States.
+The staggered implementation of these laws across different states provides a natural experiment that helps mitigate concerns about endogeneity, particularly when controlling for confounding factors, confirming a lack of pre-existing trends, and accounting for the influence of other state-level policies.\footnote{A detailed discussion of these state policies, including their timing and potential confounding effects, can be found in Section 2.}